codecrs/PHPShark/README.md

 and will be published soon.

 However - I will just lay down the source code of country creation below.
-This will give you a fair Idea of how the MVC Source code of a page looks like when designed with PHPSpark framework.
+This will give you a fair Idea of how the MVC Source code of a page looks like when designed with PHPShark framework.

 # country.php